sabrinamamamia/GU272DigitalExploration/README.md

-Â## Georgetown Slavery Archive Digital Fellowship Project
+### Georgetown Slavery Archive Digital Fellowship Project

 ### Background
 The [Georgetown Slavery Archive (GSA)](http://slaveryarchive.georgetown.edu/) is an online, digital repository of archival material relating to slavery, Georgetown, and the Maryland Province of the Society of Jesus.
 The GSA was initiated in February 2016 by the [Working Group for Slavery, Memory, and Reconciliation](http://slavery.georgetown.edu/), and it continues to expand under the curation of [Professor Adam Rothman](https://gufaculty360.georgetown.edu/s/faculty-profile?netid=ar44%2F).